Archive Best Children’s Books About Internet Safety

 Age Range: 5-9

 Written by the award-winning author Jeanne Willis, Chicken Clicking is a story about the dangers of misusing the internet.
 With Tony Ross’s delightful illustrations, this book is sure to fire your kid’s imagination.
-Widely used by teachers to educate young students about the importance of acting responsibly on the internet, it is also very popular among parents who want to introduce their kids to online safety.
+Many teachers use it to educate young students about the importance of acting responsibly on the internet.
+It is also very popular among parents who want to introduce their kids to online safety.

-Chicken Clicking is a fun tale about a chicken that finds herself in a farmhouse one night, and clicks on something on the farmer’s computer, and ends up shopping online for the entire farm.
-She then makes a friend on the internet and decides to meet them in person, and that’s when she realizes she’s not supposed to trust everyone she meets online.
-The story is told in rhyme, and is very engaging for its target audience.
+Chicken Clicking is a fun tale about a chicken that finds herself in a farmhouse one night.
+She clicks on something on the farmer’s computer and ends up shopping online for the entire farm.
+She then makes a friend on the internet and decides to meet them in real life.
+That’s when she realizes she’s not supposed to trust and share personal information with everyone she meets online.
+The story is told in rhyme and is very engaging for its target audience.
 Marketed as the Little Red Riding Hood for the iPad generation, this book definitely lives up to that standard.

 MahsaV